ifiokjr/service-workable/README.md

 service-workable
 ================

 A consumable service worker library, built with es7 compatible observables to allow for expressive programs.

-Inspired by